Social Security ?

 “Only about 4% of retirees make the optimal Social Security claiming decision.
 This results in a loss of wealth of roughly $2.1 Trillion for current retirees that made a sub-optimal claiming decision.”*

 You’ve spent decades contributing to your Social Security benefits.
 As you approach retirement, you’ll likely face a host of decisions that could significantly impact your financial future.
-One of the critical decisions you’ll make is filing for Social Security this plays an important role in your broader retirement income plan.
+One of the critical decisions you’ll make is when to file for Social Security.
+This will play an important role in your broader retirement income plan.

 For many Americans, Social Security is the “bread-and-butter” of their income during retirement.
-Your Social Security decision will no doubt impact the amount of essential and discretionary income you’ll have during retirement.
-And the decision you make is largely permanent (although you have 12 months to change your decision).
+Your Social Security filing date decision will no doubt impact the amount of essential and discretionary income you’ll have during retirement.
+And the decision you make is permanent after 12 months.